hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/campaign/_examples/_example_edit_campaign.md

 4. **Inheritance Check:** Added a test to confirm that `AliCampaignEditor` correctly inherits from `AliPromoCampaign`.

-5. **Example for Method Testing:** Demonstrates how to write tests for a hypothetical method (`some_method`).
+5. **Example for Method Testing:** DemonStartes how to write tests for a hypothetical method (`some_method`).
 Replace this placeholder with tests for the actual methods within `AliCampaignEditor` if applicable.

 6. **Missing Argument Handling:** Checks for the case where `__init__` is called without necessary arguments.